FylmTM/homework-neotech-domains/README.md

 I am using to name both top-level and second-level domain names.

 ## TODO

+This is effectively a mix of planned work & everything that I encountered on the go.

 * [ ] Backend
   * [ ] Integrations